4 Phases of Risk & Reward for Emerging Tech

 • Risks are not significantly different/worse than what is available in the status quo.

-This can become the domain of laggards, the inertia class, those who are comfortable, soaking in the receding glow of past successes.
+This can become the domain of laggards, the inertia class, those who are comfortable, basking in the receding glow of past successes.